RELATES TO: KRS 341.350, 341.360, 341.370, 341.380

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 341.115(1) authorizes the secretary to promulgate administrative regulations deemed necessary or suitable for the proper administration of KRS Chapter 341.
 This administrative regulation establishes the registration and reporting requirements that an unemployed worker shall meet to draw benefits, the date when a claim shall be valid, the length of time a claim may be backdated, the procedures for electronic, telephone, and mail claims, and the requirement for random audits.

 Section 1.
 Registration for Work.
-(1) An unemployed worker shall be registered for work with a state employment service before he shall be eligible to receive benefits.
+(1) An unemployed worker shall be registered for work with a state employment service before he is eligible to receive benefits.
 A registration shall be considered filed if the unemployed worker completes the registration process.

 (2) When an unemployed worker completes an initial application for benefits or reopens a claim, he shall be assigned a group classification code A or B based upon his reemployment prospects.